 We apologise for any inconvenience this may cause.
 It is very important to us that we properly train the staff that will be serving you, and appreciate your understanding and continued support during this transitional period.

-Further clarification of the RBA’s outlook is expected with the SoMP release on Friday.
+Further clarification of the RBA’s outlook is expected with tomorrow’s GDP data, which is widely expected to show the economy is growing marginally slower than forecasted.

 If you have any questions about how this may affect you, please get in touch today.